pythoro/unitty/README.md

 ## Quick start

+TODO

 ## Alternatives

 Several other packages might be better suited to your particular needs.
-Here are some to consider:
+Here are some to consider, along with some notes.

-* numericalunits: Units and dimensional analysis compatible with everything
+* numericalunits: Units are values.
+Simple.
-* pint: Define, operate and manipulate physical quantities.
-* quantiphy: Pairs numbers and units.
-* astropy.units
-* Buckingham
-* DimPy
-* Magnitude
+* astropy.units: Locks units into calculation values - can't get back to simple floats or arrays.
-* Python-quantities
+* sympy.physics.units: Excellent.
+* pint: A very powerful units package, but it cannot switch between
-* Scalar
+* unyt
+unit systems like unitty.
+* quantiphy: Seems a bit awkward to use.
+* Buckingham: A bit awkward to use.
-* Scientific.Physics.PhysicalQuantities
+* DimPy: Very old.
+* Magnitude: Clunky to use.
+* Python-quantities: A good package.
+* physipy: Another good package
-* SciMath
+* SciMath Units: Large range of units.
-* sympy.physics.units
 * udunitspy
 * Units
 * Unum
+* quantities
+* physical-quantities
+* parampy
+* pynbody
+* misu
+* pysics